gusatvo/gusatvo/README.md

 - 👋 Hi, I’m @gusatvo Gustavo G M Abreu !
-- 👀 I’m interested in Crypto / Blockchain.
+- 👀 I am a newbie in Github.
-- 🌱 I’m currently changing my career path as 10yrs of Mainfraframe Dev ( COBOL, PL1, JCL, REXX) to Jr. Blockchain Dev.
+- 🌱 I’m currently Mainfraframe Dev.
-- 💞️ I’m looking to collaborate in exchange of getting hands-on experience.
+- 💞️ I’m looking to collaborate in open source projects.
 - 📫 Reach me at https://www.linkedin.com/in/gusatvo/
 <!---
 gusatvo/gusatvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.